imDelivered/WikiRAG/README.md

 │ • Ethical use of AI technology                               │
-│ • Content generated or accessed through this software        │ │ • Any actions taken based on information from this software  │ │                                                              │
+│ • Content generated or accessed through this software        │ │ • Any actions taken based on information from this software  │ │ • Verifying the accuracy of AI-generated content            │ │                                                              │
 │ By using this software, you agree to use it responsibly and  │ │ accept full liability for your actions.                      │